adinapoli/clj3D/README.rst

-Clj3D is massively based on the excellent `jMonkeyEngine <http://jmonkeyengine.org/>`_ and it tooks the best of it. `PLaSM <http://www.dia.uniroma3.it/~paoluzzi/plasm502/>`_ is a "design language" for geometric and solid parametric design, developed by the CAD Group at the Universities "La Sapienza" and "Roma Tre".
-You can have both.
-Reloaded.\
+Clj3D is massively based on the excellent `jMonkeyEngine <http://jmonkeyengine.org/>`_ and it tooks the best of it. `PLaSM <http://www.dia.uniroma3.it/~paoluzzi/plasm502/>`_ is a "design language" for geometric and solid parametric design, developed by the CAD Group at the Universities "La Sapienza" and "Roma Tre".\

 ..Clj3D is easy to start with
 -----------------------------